 NET GAINS FOR ECOLOGY - A goal of the project will be to achieve a net gain for biodiversity and key species in the project area over time.
 This might involve various initiatives including rehabilitation of the initial construction disturbance, strategic environmental offset management areas, and improved land management regimes for fire, weed and pest control.

 Project phases

 Site selection & feasibility

-- Identify suitable sites
+- Identify suitable site

 - Early discussions with landholders and other local stakeholders

 - Commence wind monitoring

-- Preliminary technical and environmental studies

 - Initial concept design

 - Grid connection studies

+- Preliminary technical and environmental studies